thingsdb/ThingsDocs/v0/content/data-types/list/_index.md

 ThingsDB does this because it wants to update all changes to subscribers and finds the subscribers by the parent object where the change is  made.
 Since the parent of a nested 'list' is another list, the `thing` holding the list would not be found.

-Another *weird* property of ThingsDB is that `lists` are always *copies*, and not by *reference* as in most languages.
-This is because ThingsDB needs to know which subscribers to update with changes made to the `list`.

 ### Methods